ZXEducation/mpv/DOCS/man/input.rst

         information, the per-album values will be copied from the per-track values currently.
 It's possible that future mpv versions will make these properties unavailable instead in this case.

-    ``track-list/N/dolby-vision-profile``, ``track-list/N/dolby-vision-level``
-        Dolby Vision profile and level.
-May not be available if the container does not provide this information.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with